-The subject area is broad, ranging from micro-electronic chip design and manufacture to power generation and distribution.
-Rapid advances are occurring in fields such as telecommunications, computer software, hardware and networking, medical electronics, security, virtual and augmented reality, control and robotics and renewable energy systems.
+As a result, Electrical and Electronic Engineering is one of the broadest and impactful exciting engineering disciplines on offer at Queen’s University.
+The degree programme covers a wide spectrum of topics, from micro-electronic chip design and manufacturing to power generation and distribution.
+Rapid advances in fields such as telecommunications, computer firmware, hardware and networking, medical electronics, security, control and robotics and renewable energy systems are also reflected in the course structure.

 Electrical and Electronic Engineering Sandwich Degree highlights

-Electrical and Electronic Engineering at Queen’s is ranked No 5 in the UK for research (REF 2014)
+Electrical and Electronic Engineering at Queen’s is ranked in the top 10 in the UK for research (REF 2014)

 Internationally Renowned Experts